Hessenberg varieties, intersections of quadrics, and the Springer correspondence: Introduction

 The particular pairs of families of Hessenberg varieties we study here have the following properties.
 One of the families in the pair, when restricted to the regular semi-simple locus, is isomorphic to a family of complete intersections of quadrics (see Theorem \ref{H=X}); this is the family $\check\pi: \check{\mathcal{X}}\to \fg_1$ in~\eqref{advanced springer diagram}.
 The other family, corresponding to $\pi: {\mathcal{X}}\to \cN_1$ in~\eqref{advanced springer diagram}, is supported on the locus of nilpotent elements of order at most three and the fibers of this family admit affine pavings (see \S\ref{affine pavings}).

-The main results in this paper are in sections \S\ref{sec-monodromy of Hess} and \S\ref{computation of FT}.
+The main results in this paper are in \S\ref{sec-monodromy of Hess} and \S\ref{computation of FT}.
 When restricted to the locus of regular semi-simple elements $\fg_1^{rs}$ our particular families of Hessenberg varieties can be interpreted as families of intersections of quadrics in projective spaces.
 In \S\ref{sec-monodromy of Hess}, we study the monodromy representations arising from the primitive cohomology of these families (and their natural double covers).
 This is accomplished by establishing a relative version of results of T. Terasoma \cite{T} in \S\ref{generalization of T}.
 The resulting monodromy representations of $\pi_1^{K}(\fg_1^{rs})$ can be expressed in terms of monodromy representations of certain families of hyperelliptic curves over $\fg_1^{rs}$.
 In particular, we see that the cohomology of those Hessenberg varieties can be expressed in terms of cohomology of hyperelliptic curves.
-This can be viewed as an evidence of the conjecture above.
 In Theorems~\ref{irred} and~\ref{irred tE} we describe these monodromy representations completely by decomposing them into irreducible pieces which we call $E_{ij}^N$ and $\tE_{ij}^N$, respectively.
+In \S\ref{computation of FT}, we study Fourier transforms of the IC complexes arising from the local systems $E_{ij}^N$ and $\tE_{ij}^N$.
+Recall that these were obtained from the primitive cohomology of the particular families of Hessenberg varieties and their double covers.
+We show that their Fourier transforms are supported on the closed sub-variety $\mathcal N_1^3\subset\mathcal N_1$ consisting of nilpotent elements of order less than or equal to three.
+In particular, we obtain various examples of thick nilpotent orbital complexes.
+Let $\{(\mO,\mE)\}_{\leq 3}$ be the set of all pairs $(\mO,\mE)$ where $\mO$ is a $K$-orbit in $\mathcal N_1^3$ and $\mE$ is an irreducible $K$-equivariant local system on $\mO$ (up to isomorphism).
+In this manner we obtain an injective map \beq \{E_{ij}^N\}\cup\{\tE_{ij}^N\}\hookrightarrow\{(\mO,\mE)\}_{\leq 3}\,. \eeq This map refines (part of) the Springer correspondence in \cite[Theorem 4.1]{CVX2}.
+We would like to emphasis that such a refinement of Springer correspondence is crucial for applications, for example, computing cohomologies of Fano varieties in \cite{CVX3}.